nmb007/vagrant-lamp/README.md

    and then take a tea break because it will take a while to setup for the first time :)

-5. You can now browse the given vhost in your Host machine browser such as http://phpmyadmin.dev
+5. You can now browse the given vhost in your Host machine's browser such as http://phpmyadmin.dev